 What Is Baby Blues?

 Because postpartum depression is sort of worse condition than baby blues.
-It lasts longer than baby blues, and it also can cause anxiety and even suicidal.
+It lasts longer than baby blues, and it also can cause anxiety and even panic attacks.

 Apparently, four in five women experience the baby blues.
 And one in four women who had it can go into post-natal depression/ postpartum depression.